mediumcor3/tbc-paladin-leveling/docs/index.md

 With dungeon boosting xp killed by Blizzard, mob tagging is the new form of boosting.

-The low level character must tag (deal damage first) and deal 40% of the enemy's hp to gain full xp.
+The low level character must tag and deal 40% of the enemy's hp to gain full xp.

 The fastest possible approach to leveling will be doing zone-wide aoe pulls like [this](https://www.youtube.com/watch?v=yMHqKeDvrBk).